 Yes.
 However, additional funding for the same project from other DRAUSSENSTADT funds is excluded.
 This means that the event(s) may not receive funding from the following programs at the same time: "BESD program" (district artistic projects in urban space), "Kultursommer" or "Berliner Projektfonds Urbane Praxis".

 The application is submitted via an online form on this website.Create a personal account.
 After your registration, fill in the application form.
 After successfully completing the form, uploading the required documents and submitting the online application, you will receive an automatic confirmation of receipt by e-mail with a copy of the application and the application number.
 This year, the application does not need to be submitted by post.
 The confirmed online receipt is sufficient in this case.

 When and until when can I submit an application?

-Please note: The timing of receipt of your application during the application period has no effect on the procedure.
+Please note: The timing of your application during the application period has no effect on the procedure.
 All formally reviewed and complete applications will be processed equally.
 Therefore, please use the entire submission period.

 Is the application form available in several languages?

 Yes, the online application form is available in German and English and can be completed in both German and English.

 Please note: supplementary documents, for example on approval procedures, as well as the funding guidelines are only available in German.
 In addition, in the case your event will get the funding, all other documents such as declarations of consent, calls for funds, proof of use, etc. are available exclusively on German.